Quitch/GW-AI-Overhaul/README.md

 If you are adding new loadouts to the game and want to be GWAIO compatible, then you will need to do the following:

-1. Add the following to the gw_start scene
+1. Add the following to the gw_start scene:

    ```javascript
    if (model.gwaioNewStartCards)